 a.
 The PRO provides this information to states that have entered into a Standard Agreement with Treasury or as authorized pursuant to a published routine use statement.
 See TFM Vol. 1, Part 6, Section 5070.
 The PRO will issue returns with respect to those employees who:

-(1) Are employed in the state and subject to mandatory withholding of state income tax; or b.
-The PRO provides annual information returns on a W-2.
-Other forms prescribed by states must not be used.
+(1) Are employed in the state and subject to mandatory

+withholding of state income tax; or

 (2) Have established voluntary allotments for the state's